 - Child pornography distributors or producers

 Some persons not even aware of the human trafficking could inadvertently fall into these categories.

 If you’ve been charged unjustly with a human trafficking crime, get an experienced and knowledgeable human trafficking defense lawyer.
 Get veteran Houston criminal defense lawyer Neal Davis.

 Neal Davis has helped many clients get their charges dropped so they can go on with their lives.
-Contact the Neal Davis Law Firm today about your human trafficking charge and get a free legal review of your case.
+Contact the Neal Davis Law Firm today about your human trafficking charge and get a legal review of your case.